 Bench Press Technique: Proper Muscle Activation

 A lack of muscle activation is a killer to executing a successful lift, or completing a successful set.
-When it comes to the bench press you must understand that even though the movement is more associated with your upper body that it still very much involves a whole body effort.
+When it comes to the bench press you must understand the movement is more associated with your upper body, but still very much involves a whole body effort.

-For instance, if you look at the previous section where I mentioned the technical aspect of mimicking the act of bending the bar this technique will actually force you to activate your lats (muscles of your back) as you go to press the bar.
+For instance, if you look at the previous section where I mentioned the act of bending the bar this technique will actually force you to activate your lats (muscles of your back) as you go to press the bar.

 By doing this you’re creating tension in your lats which in turn will stabilize your shoulder girdle which is vitally necessary to pull off the lift.

-I know this is pretty amazing to think that the muscles of your back are actually involved with helping you to press the barbell, but it’s absolutely effective.
+It’s pretty amazing to think the muscles of your back are actually involved with helping you to press the barbell.
+However this is absolutely effective.